tinyhomecinema/one-service-filter/README.md

 # 'One Service Filter' for Letterboxd

-This a Chrome extension for [Letterboxd](https://letterboxd.com/), to filter a list or watchlist, showing only the films available on the selected streaming service.
+This is a Chrome extension for [Letterboxd](https://letterboxd.com/), to filter a list or watchlist, showing the films only available on the selected streaming service.
 This is particularly useful, for example, for when you subscribe to a service for just a month or two and want to prioritize the films which are available only on that sevice.

 ## Installation

-This extension is not available on the [Chrome Web Store](https://chromewebstore.google.com/), so the only way to use it is by cloning this repository into your local computer and load it on Chrome:
+This extension is not available on the [Chrome Web Store](https://chromewebstore.google.com/) yet, so the only way to use it by now is by cloning this repository into your local computer and load it on Chrome:

 ```
 git clone https://github.com/HaraldoFilho/OneServiceFilter.git